 - MAL701, Ways of Looking

 A taught module exploring context and inter-disciplinary working methods, including practical workshops.
 Led by Hansjörg Schmidt.

 - MAL702: Ways of Lighting

-A practice-based module, led in 2021-22 by Paule Constable, Michael Hulls, Willie Williams and Andi Watson*.
-Two one-week workshops with each designer, exploring their working methods and processes.
+A practice-based module, led in 2022-23 by Paule Constable, Michael Hulls, Willie Williams and Andi Watson*.
+Up to two one-week workshops with each designer, exploring their working methods and processes.

 - MAL703: Ways of Working

 A module examining different ways of working, preparing you for your future practice.
 You may undertake a placement, arranged in liaison with students, designers, and industry partners.

 An independent realised lighting project supported by a documented process of research and investigation.